 Known locally as “Clon”, Clonakilty is the multi-award-winning West Cork town and tourist hub, renowned for its community spirit, warm welcome, numerous festivals and events; the ideal base for your West Cork holiday at any time of year.
 Amongst many firsts, it is also Ireland’s first autism-friendly town.

 Follow us on Facebook for what’s happening in our area so you can incorporate local events in your planning!

-Clonakilty is world famous for its Black Pudding.
+Clonakilty is a “Foodie Town” and world famous for its Black Pudding.
 A great selection of eating establishments from coffee shops, through pubs to restaurants to suit every palate.
 The area has a large choice of gluten-free produce and can be obtained at the award-winning Scally’s SuperValu supermarket (frequently complimented by our guests) and elsewhere.

-Dunnycove Beach (20 mins walk) – for fishing, or a little further on, the little beach at Ballycusheen
+Dunnycove Beach (20 mins walk) – for fishing, or a little further on, the little beach at Ballycusheen.

 Keameen Point – whale, dolphin, bird and boat watching (10 mins walk)

 Causeway at Clogheen – for birdwatching, especially waders at low tide (5 mins)

 Skibbereen, the gateway town to the far west, including Ballydehob, Baltimore & the Islands, Schull and Mizen Head (25 mins)